This island community is a natural paradise, best known for its championship golf courses & long stretches of beach.

 KidTripster Tip: Unless it’s an emergency, don’t shop at the markets inside the resort; they’re very expensive.
 Instead hop in your car and drive five minutes to Harris Teeter for a bigger selection and much lower prices.

 Our family rented a two-bedroom villa in East Village in December, when my husband ran the Kiawah Marathon.
-When booking, look at the pictures closely and read reviews, as some of the villas can be a little dated.
-Also make sure your rental includes access to the pools.
 Our villa was lovely.
 It backed up to Night Heron Park, and we loved walking to the free nature center, playing on the playground, and running around the soccer field.
 In warmer weather, you have access to the Night Heron family and children’s pools, a mini water park with slides and water features.
 Night Heron Park is also where the resort holds many of its family activities and Kamp Kiawah.

 KidTripster Tip: Pack a flashlight.
 The lighting at Kiawah is kept very dim to protect nesting sea turtles and other wildlife.
 If you plan on biking in the evening, you also should pack headlamps or bike lights.